Select Page

 It’s time to move from the lecture hall to the Bravery Lab.

-Join us for a dynamic, hands-on workshop designed to bridge the gap between evidence-based OCD treatment and the developmentally sensitive world of Play Therapy.
-Learn how to turn “Sticky Thoughts” into “Slippery Brains” and transform scary exposures into “Bravery Challenges” that children actually want to complete.
+Join us for a dynamic, highly interactive virtual workshop designed to bridge the gap between evidence-based OCD treatment and the directive world of Systemic Play Therapy Interventions.
+Learn how to demystify the neurobiology of anxiety, transform terrifying exposures into playful “Bravery Challenges,” and help children tolerate distress without giving in to compulsions.

 What You Will Learn:

-• Externalization Mastery: Using puppets, sandtray, and art to separate the child from the disorder.
+• Externalization Mastery: Using structured play therapy assessment techniques, art, and storytelling to separate the child’s true identity from the intrusive alarm signals.

-• The Gamified Hierarchy: Transforming the fear ladder into a “Level-Up” game board.
+• The Gamified Hierarchy: Transforming the standard fear ladder into an interactive, child-friendly “Alarm Volume Scale” that children collaborate on creating.

 Who Should Attend: